The ultimate collection of nursery rhymes lyrics

 Ashes, ashes,

-The nursery rhyme “Five Little Ducks” is a popular and simple children’s song that tells the story of five little ducks who venture out, and one by one, return to their mother.
+The nursery rhyme “Five Little Ducks” is a popular and simple children’s song that tells the story of five little ducks who venture out, get lost for a while, and then return to their mother.

 Five little ducks went out one day,